deemp/clerk/README.md

 ### Result

-Finally, we write the result and get the spreadsheet like the one at the beginning of [Example 3](#example-3).
+Finally, I write the result and get the spreadsheet like the one at the beginning of [Example 3](#example-3).

 ```haskell
 main :: IO ()